esteeschwarz/SPUND-LX/psych/HA/poster/poster-007.md

 ## background

-Inspired by Zimmerer et al. (2017) we are interested in observations concerning coherence and propositional conditions in schizophrenia language, as these linguistic markers appear underinvestigated in research while they seem to play a crucial role within target group language.
+Inspired by Zimmerer et al. (2017) we are interested in observations concerning coherence and presupposing conditions in schizophrenia language, as these linguistic markers appear underinvestigated in research while they seem to play a crucial role within target group language.
 (As such seen as asset of thinking or world building capacity which might suffer from linguistic deficits within the range of positive symptoms.)

 ## method (M7)